kristiperreault/Cyberphysical-VR-Robotics/README.md

 The lambda function was taken from the AWS Console; this can be run using the `Test` functionality in the Console if you bring it into your AWS Management Console and apply the correct permissions.
 Be sure to include your wallet information in the script.

-The two ethereum Javascript files were two slightly different approaches to the ethereum transaction.
-You can input your address and infura account information and run them from your terminal with `node ether_transaction_x.js`.
+For the ethereum transaction, you need to create a `.env` file containing your wallet addresses, the source wallet private key, and the infura access token.
+Once these are included, you can update the endpoint in the script and run it from your terminal with `node ether_transaction.js`.
 Node.JS and Web3 JS must be installed.

 The python robot SDK is for use on the Raspberry Pi.
 This would need to be connected to a GoPiGo3 and run on the Raspberry Pi with a `python` command in the terminal.
+The command must include the path to your AWS certificates and keys.
 This must be running for the lambda function to publish to.

 ## Timeline